codess-aus/PL-900/Core_components.md

 A **Power automate flow** will only run when the form is saved, not when a column is changed.
 Also, Power Automate flows execute asynchronously, so the user will need to refresh the form to see the commission calculation.

 A **rollup column** aggregates values from the child rows in a relationship.
 Rollup columns are only re-calculated every hour.

+You cannot export the **Default Solution**.
+The Default Solution contains all compnonents in an environment.
+The export option is disabled when you select the Default
+Solution.

+You should not export the **Common Data Service Default Solution**.
+All metadata components, such as tables, created outside of a solution are automatically added to the Common Data Service Default Solution.
+However, apps are not added automatically to this solution.
+The Common Data Service Default Solution will not contain all the components that need to be exported.